benlue/sql-soar/README.md

 Updating data entries in a table.

 * tbName: name of the table to be updated.
 If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to update.
 * data: the _data_ to be updated.
-If _data_ contains any properties which do not match any target table column, those properties will be ignored.
+If _data_ contains any properties which do not match the target table column, those properties will be ignored.
 * query: the query condition.
 Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
 * cb: call back function which will be fed with an _err_ parameter (if any).